ypark9/yopa.page/content/blog/2026-08-08-migrate-hermes-from-aws-to-synology.en.md

 > Does this workload need Fargate, or does it need a recoverable Docker Compose deployment?

 Moving the container was easy.
 The real work was moving SQLite state without losing a transaction and ensuring that AWS and Synology never acted as competing Slack consumers.

+> **Review note (2026-08-28):** This is a completed migration snapshot, including the pinned `v2026.8.3` image.
+Before repeating it, resolve the current release and digest from the [Hermes Docker/configuration docs](https://hermes-agent.nousresearch.com/docs/user-guide/docker/), then preserve the same stop, backup, and rollback gates; do not copy the historical tag blindly.

 ## The target architecture